MavenWave-DevOps/px-backstage-dev/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

+Only do the following if you have env vars for SSO and authentication
+  - Secret values can be found in GCP console secret manager.
 Set env vars:
 ```
 source env/secrets.sh
 ```

 To start the app, run:
 ```
 yarn install
 yarn dev